Skip to main content

 • Multi-language Support: C#, Node.js, PHP, Python, and Go examples

-If you still need to use the API endpoint for legacy reasons, here's the implementation:
+If you still need to use the API endpoint, here's the implementation:

 Endpoint: GET https://api.verifyspeed.com/v1/verifications/result